Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 I attempted to use [travis integrated testing](https://travis-ci.com/) to run automated tests but unfortunately after 63 builds I still could not get my build to pass, so reluctantly I had to switch to manual testing.

 I was attempting to get user orders to show on my profile page, however after spending many hours on this and getting help from people in the CI slack community and CI tutors I was unable to get user orders to connect to a user's profile.
-This is an area for future development and I will go back to this next month.
-Unfortunately time constraints mean that I cannot spend more time on this aspect of my project but it will be something that I will return to in the future.
+I managed to build a user profile but couldnt link it to user orders and thus couldnt write a view in my accounts app that displayed user orders.
+I decided instead to put a thank you message on the profile page for users to see and invite them to re-visit the site at a future date if they had not found a set of papers that they wanted to buy.
+I will be going back to this app later on this year and attempting to get user orders to show in the user profile.
+Unfortunately time constraints mean that I cannot spend more time on this aspect of my project.

 ## Development process of my project

 I created a new folder for my project.
 I created a virtual environment and installed django in this.

-I then created a new django project, called mathsplusrevision in vscode as well as a .gitignore folder ready to hold files that I didnt want to push to github.
+I then created a new django project, called mathsplusrevision in vscode by typing ```django-admin startproject projectname .```  in the terminal as well as a .gitignore folder ready to hold files that I didnt want to push to github.
+This .gitignore file held my environmental variables and the vscode settings that didnt need to be pushed to github.
 My settings.py file contained the list of apps that I created as I created my project.
-The apps I created were
+The apps I created were accounts, posts, cart,checkout, search and products.
+I created my apps using ```python manage.py startapp appname```.
+I ran my app throughout the development process by typing ```python manage.py runserver``` each time I added some fucntionality to the project to check whether or not it was working as expected.

 * media

-This app held pictures of images for the products that would appear on the website.
+This folder held pictures of images for the products that would appear on the website.

 * products